lacchain/id-mailbox/README.md

 }
  ```

-# 5. Sending VC
+# 5. Sending a VC
- Before sending a new VC, it is necessary to encrypt with the private key generated for that purpose
+ Before sending a new VC, it is required to encrypt it with the private key generated for that purpose
  in the DID method.
 The encrypted VC must be encoded into an array of bytes.
 To send a new VC, is necessary to sign the keccak-256 hash challenge and attach it in the signature header.